newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

     * Reducing friction is key
     * Everyone deploys
     * Developer -> QA (by the developer) -> deploy
+* How to get started
+    * Look at your process
+    * Automate
+    * More tools (and the right tool for the job)

 ### From @james_gary